4th of July Oversize Freight Travel Restrictions by State 2025

 Office closed: 7/4

-There are no OSOW holiday travel restrictions in Kansas over this period.
+There are no statewide OSOW holiday travel restrictions in Kansas over this period.
 Visit Kansas’ motor carrier website.

 Kentucky